This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 There are multiple side effects of Lexapro (escitalopram) that can occur, and some are extremely important to monitor due to their extreme health risks, though their occurrence is more rarely seen.
 Here are some of the more troubling potential Lexapro side effects to be aware of:

-Hyponatraemia: should be monitored especially closely in older aged females, and also in any person who is underweight, and anyone with a history of liver disease or renal retention.
-Symptoms of this serious condition can include seizures, fatigue, dizziness, lethargy, cramps, cognitive impairment, and confusion, requiring immediate medical treatment should it arise.
+Hyponatremia: occurs where sodium levels are low.
+This condition should be monitored especially closely in older-aged females, and also in any person who is underweight, and anyone with a history of liver disease or renal retention.
+Symptoms of this serious condition can include seizures, fatigue, dizziness, lethargy, cramps, cognitive impairment, and confusion, requiring immediate medical treatment should it arise.24

-Bleeding: Lexapro can increase the risk of bruising, vaginal bleeding, gastrointestinal bleeding, or other internal sites of potential hemorrhage.
+Bleeding: Lexapro can increase the risk of bruising, vaginal bleeding, gastrointestinal bleeding, or other internal sites of potential hemorrhage.26

-Sexual Dysfunction: Sexual dysfunction can affect both males and females taking Lexapro.
+Sexual Dysfunction/ Infertility: Sexual dysfunction can affect both males and females taking Lexapro.
 Commonly reported side effects are the inability to climax, impotence, and decreased libido.
-Lexapro can also affect the quality/quantity of sperm and therefore may interfere with the ability to conceive.
+Lexapro can also affect the quality/quantity of sperm in males, and suppress natural fertility in females.7,27

-Hypomania/Mania: Lexapro can cause a condition of abnormally heightened euphoria, excitability, lack of the need for sleep, delusional thoughts, behaviors that are erratic or demonstrate impulsivity or poor judgment.
+Hypomania/Mania: Lexapro can cause a condition of abnormally heightened euphoria, excitability, lack of the need for sleep, delusional thoughts, behaviors that are erratic, or demonstrate impulsivity or poor judgment.7, 18

-Somnolence (sleeping for excessively long periods of time)
+Somnolence (sleeping for excessively long periods of time)3,28

 At Alternative to Meds Center, many therapies and mental health protocols are available that could be considered Lexapro alternatives.
 The goal at the center is to provide opportunities to achieve natural mental health without the need for prescription drugs.